geo-mak/interconnect/README.md

 This project aims at providing the best possible usability and performance compared to an application-specific protocol.

-For more technical details, please refer to DESIGN.md, where more in-depth technical details are documented and updated regularly.
+For details about the design's aspects, please refer to [DESIGN](DESIGN.md), where in-depth design's details are documented and updated regularly.

+For details about the specifications, please refer to [SPECS](SPECS.md), where the specifications' details are documented and updated regularly.

+For contribution's policies and guidelines, please refer to [CONTRIBUTION](CONTRIBUTION.md).